ztrottie/learning-area/html/multimedia-and-embedding/tasks/images/marking.md

      width="615" height="419">
 ```

 The filename and path must be correct for the image to show up.
-The `alt` text should describe the visual appeareance of image for those that can't see it.
+The `alt` text should describe the visual appearance of image for those that can't see it.
 Finally, the `width` and `height` attributes should contain the same values as the image's intrinsic width and height, so it displays at the correct size.

 ## Task 2